 Any requests for audit, audit-related, tax and other services that have not received general pre-approval must be submitted to the Audit Committee for specific pre-approval, irrespective of the amount, and cannot commence until such approval has been granted.
 Normally, pre-approval is provided at regularly scheduled meetings of the Audit Committee.
 However, the Audit Committee may delegate pre-approval authority to one or more of its members.
 The member or members to whom such authority is delegated shall report any pre-approval decisions to the Audit Committee at its next scheduled meeting.
 The Audit Committee does not delegate its responsibilities to pre-approve services performed by the independent registered accounting firm to management.
-During 2010 and 2011, 100% of our fees associated with our independent registered public accounting firm were pre-approved by our Audit Committee in accordance with its pre-approval policy.
+During 2015 and 2016, 100% of our audit fees, audit-related fees, tax fees and fees for other services provided by our independent registered public accounting firm were pre-approved by our Audit Committee.